 In Arts, co-op is available in Spanish through Honours Arts or Honours Arts and Business.

-- Learn if co-op is right for you
+- Learn how co-op works and if it is right for you

 - Learn about your roles and responsibilities as a co-op student